 Junior developers worry about learning.
 If AI does everything, how do they develop skills?
 What happens when they interview somewhere without AI?
 They're not wrong to worry either.

 Handle this by framing AI as training wheels, not a crutch.
-Juniors use AI to draft solutions, but they're required to understand and explain what the AI generated.
+Juniors use AI to draft solutions, but they must understand and explain what the AI generated.
 Code review focuses on whether juniors learned from the AI's suggestions, not just whether the code works.

 Instead, measure team outcomes.
 Is the team shipping faster?
 Are code review cycles shorter?
 Are new hires productive sooner?
 If yes, the AI is working regardless of individual adoption rates.